aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 	- ![bank](https://i.imgur.com/4RaVzML.png)
 - Walk to Prince Hassan and start PAR **[1]**
 - Talk to Osman to give him the bronze bar and key imprint **[1,2,Re-talk]**
-- Talk to Shantay to get send to Jail **[1,1,2,2]**
+- Talk to Shantay to get sent to jail **[1,1,2,2]**

 ### Draynor 3
 - Pick the jail lock (Click it once and wait)
-- Walk to Betties Magic Emporium
+- Walk to Betty's Magic Emporium
 	- BUY: 100 air earth and mind runes, 60 water runes
-- Walk to falador farm
+- Walk to Falador farm
 - Kill 25 chickens with magic:
     - Pick up 25 bones in the process.
     - Use water strike while you have the runes, then air strike, then melee if needed.